-242 bonds held by NEGMA Group Limited (see Note 12.3.1) were converted to the Company's new shares through the issuance of 10,499,841 shares with a nominal value of €0.20 per share, representing a share capital increase of €2,100 thousand and a premium of €320 thousand.
+242 bonds held by NEGMA Group Limited (see Note 12.2.1) were converted to the Company's new shares through the issuance of 10,499,841 shares with a nominal value of $\epsilon 0.20$ per share, representing a share capital increase of $\epsilon 2.100$ thousand and a premium of $\epsilon 320$ thousand.

-Following the Company's decision to postpone the issuance of its shares in connection with a listing of the Company's equity securities on the Nasdaq, related costs initially recognized as a reduction from shareholders' equity in 2018 were expensed in the 2019 statement of consolidated operations.
+Following the Company's decision to postpone the issuance of its shares in connection with a listing of the Company's equity securities on the Nasdaq, related costs initially recognized as a reduction from shareholders' equity in 2018 were recognized in the 2019 statement of consolidated operations.